FC Family Community Giving Program

 FC Wisconsin Community Giving Program Projects:

-Learn more about the U12 ECNL and U13 RCP teams collecting glasses for the Volunteer Optometric Services to Humanity organization.
+The U12 ECNL and U13 RCP teams collected glasses for the Volunteer Optometric Services to Humanity organization.

 The U14 RCP team amassesd sweatpants, T-shirts, and hygiene products for St. Ben's House of Peace.